Does that explain Toyota’s plans to do the same thing?

 “The electric car market started 2015 at about 2 percent (in the UK).
 It’s now looking like 7 percent or 8 percent.
 It’s beginning to be significant.
 We’ve seen the curve be quite exponential, and we’re watching it not just in our automotive brand, but in areas like our motorcycle brand as well.”

 But what will happen to FCEVs?
-Honda made big bets on this technology in the past with the Clarity, for example.
+Honda made big bets on this technology in the past with the Clarity, for example, and recently launched the Honda e.
 Ian Howells, another Honda Europe’s senior vice president, said this:

 “We’re in the situation where the infrastructure isn’t there either.
 There is an infrastructure being developed very rapidly for battery-electric cars, but there’s nothing really to talk of about hydrogen, so there’s a way to go yet.”